cheblin/PrimitiveCollections/README.md

 ### List of nullable primitives

-This is an ordinary list of primitives with "nulls info" stored in BitSet.
-A bit per "null" item.
+This is an ordinary list of primitives with "nulls info" stored in BitSet which allocates a bit per item.
 Working with a nullable list is straightforward.
 ```java
 IntNullList.RW list = new IntNullList.RW( 1, 2, null, 4, 5, null, null, null, 9 );